 Virginia Commonwealth University has a growing suite of teaching degree programs.
 The school, which is located in Richmond, Virginia, currently offers seven MEd programs and one MT program.
 This school is regionally accredited by the SACS COC.

 This graduate school not only offers eight masters in education degrees, it also offers 24 concentrations that can be found within the degrees.
 Some of these concentrations include Instructional Technology, Adult Literacy, and Online Teaching.
+These programs all require a minimum of 33 credit hours of coursework; this includes practicums and research projects.
+More credit hours may be required should a student opt for an additional endorsement on top of their degree.
+Sample courses include:

 There are also two programs, the MEd in Special Education and the MT, that are part of the Richmond Teacher Residency Program.
 This is a program that pairs graduate students with a professional mentor from the Richmond Public School system.
 It is a competitive advantage for any student who wishes to teach in the Richmond area.